Showing posts sorted by relevance for query Chic. Sort by date Show all posts

 365.2

 These achievements impressed most but not the FIA which, for reasons of their own, decided to sabotage things, initially by reducing the maximum engine capacity in the premier class, firstly from seven litres to five and later to three.
 When this didn’t prove sufficient to nobble the engineers, they insisted two chicanes be added to Mulsanne Straight.
 They were installed in 1990 and proved effective, no car since has, in the race, come within 20 mph (32 km/h) of the marks set in the late 1980s and speeds in excess of 200 mph (320 km/h) are now rare.
-The FIA has emasculated other circuits too; in 1987 a chicane was added to Conrod Straight at Mount Panorama, Bathurst in Australia.
+The FIA has emasculated other circuits too; in 1987 a chicane (the Chase) imposed upon Conrod Straight at Mount Panorama, Bathurst in Australia.
 Quite why the FIA remains involved in motor-racing isn’t clear when it’s apparent they'd be better suited to the administration of something like competitive basket-weaving.